wildhemp/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+#### 1. Distortion correcting images

+The hard part of distortion correcting an image is to calibrate the camera and compute the camera matrix and the distortion coefficients described above.
+After this is done, undistorting an image becomes as simple as calling `cv2.undistort` and passing in the already calculated camera matrix and coefficients.

+The final result looks like this:
-![alt text][image2]
+![alt text][undistorted1]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Thresholding the image

 To generate the thresholded image I used a combination of color threshold from different color spaces and channels.
 Though gradient thresholding works mostly well on the project video, it introduces way too much noise on the challenge video.
 To make sure this doesn't happen the threshold values were tuned in a way, that made it mostly not contribute much to the final threshold image.
 Still, it would be useful in some harder frames on the project video (`threshold.py` between #61 and #74 ).